pablobm/pygame-tutorial/00300-movement/text.md

   count = count + 1
 ```

-* Run the program.
+1. Run the program.
 What does it do?
-* How does it work?
+2. How does it work?

-## Moving the image
+## Back to Pygame: Moving the image

-Right, so how do we translate this to what we are trying to do?
+We needed to stop to learn loops because we need them to create animations.
+Now that let's go back to the program we were writing with Pygame and try to use this knowledge.

 Let's try step by step.
-Write a program that does the following:
+Write a program that does the following.
+Each line in the following list is a line of the program.
+Translate each line into a line of the program:

-1. Imports pygame
+1. Import pygame into the program
-2. Initializes pygame
+2. Initialize pygame
-3. Creates a screen window
+3. Create a screen window and give it a name
-4. Loads an image
+4. Load an image into memory

+So far, all the above is stuff we have seen already.
+If you can't figure it out, review the previous lessons, looking at the examples we have seen so far.

+When you are done with it, it's time to make the image move.
+To the program we just wrote, we are going to add code to do the following:

-5. Draws the image on the screen 100 times, in different positions
+* Draw the image on the screen 100 times, in different positions

+This is not going to be only one line of code, but several.
+You will have to combine the following:

+* The code for the loop at the beginning of this chapter.
+* Code to draw images on the screen as seen on previous chapters.

 ## Deleting the previous frame